 Frank Zane seemed to have adopted powerbuilding as a method.
 Although his work-out was not conducted with low repetitions, he still added plenty of coumpound and powerlifting movements in his workouts.
 Powerbuilding has its benefits in terms of learning how to do proper form and get bigger quicker.
 You can read the article here.

-It is important to try and separate or give some space in the week to the muscles which will be similarly used in a session.
+It is important to try and separate, or give some space in the week, for the muscles which will be similarly used in a session.
 Frank Zane would take a day off after his day 1.
-He mentions that doing heavy deadlifts the day before squat was not a good idea as he would get a sore lower back.
+He mentions that doing heavy deadlifts the day before squat was not a good idea as he would get a sore lower back and fatigue his hips.
 He would then do day 1, rest, day 2, day 3, day 1, rest, etc…

 He did not seem to have difficulties doing chest/shoulders/triceps followed by back/biceps/forearms.
-As a natural bodybuilder, doing chest and shoulders with back the next day might be quite exhausting and not give you enough time to recover.
-As an advanced lifter, this might be ok.
-If you are starting, try to split your routine in a better way.
+As a natural bodybuilder, doing chest and shoulders with back the next day might be quite exhausting and not give you enough time to recover – this means you need to adjust your expectations: you’re not going to be at peak performance when you’re fatigued.
+It can be useful, but it does compromise your performance.

 Beginners will usually only need 3-4 days a week to make great progress.
 Therefore, if you are a beginner, utilise all the space you are given in one week to arrange your split routine.